rancher/docs/content/rancher/v2.x/en/monitoring-alerting/v2.5/configuration/alertmanager/_index.md

 The notification integrations are configured with the `receiver`, which is explained in the [Prometheus documentation.](https://prometheus.io/docs/alerting/latest/configuration/#receiver)

-Rancher v2.5.4 introduced the capability to configure reducers by filling out forms in the Rancher UI.
+Rancher v2.5.4 introduced the capability to configure receivers by filling out forms in the Rancher UI.

 {{% tabs %}}
 {{% tab "Rancher v2.5.4+" %}}